aspose-barcode-cloud/aspose-barcode-cloud-node/docs/models.md

     stripFNC?: boolean;

     /**
-     * Timeout of recognition process.
+     * Timeout of recognition process in milliseconds.
+Default value is 15_000 (15 seconds).
+In case of a timeout RequestTimeout (408) status will be returned.
+Try reducing the image size to avoid timeout.
      */
     timeout?: number;